AOKP/vendor_aokp_resources/documentation/Contributing.md

 Pushing a new patch to AOKP's gerrit instance
 ---

-###### *Note: for the purpose of these examples, we're assuming that you're using the .gitconfig included in the examples directory of this repository.*
+##### *Note: for the purpose of these examples, we're assuming that you're using the .gitconfCDig included in the examples directory of this repository.*

 #### Push a patch for public review
 ```shell